una/personal-goals/happy-moments/2016_happy-moments.md

 09/24/2016
 ---
 Today I am flying back to Baltimore (it's a long day full of many flights).
 I watched Boyhood on the flight today, which is a really good movie!
 I loved it :)

+09/25/2016
+---
+I hung out at home with my Mom and dog today.
+It was nice to chill.
+I'm also starting up with healthy habits again and that feels pretty good.
+Even got my Mom to go to the gym with me.

+09/26/2016
+---
+Woke up to my dog, Lucy laying at my feet this morning :) That was a nice little happy moment.

+09/27/2016
+---
+Today was launch day for Hacktoberfest!
+We immediately got a lot of positive reactions to it and I'm so happy to get to be a part of the behind-the-scenes this year!

+10/28/2916
+---
+Today my dad came home from his work trip to China (I'm at my family's home right now!), and he brought a variety of goodies back with him: interesting candy from China and Japan, little trinkets, and even picked out a little handbag for me that caught his eye in Japan :) It was really nice of him!

+10/29/2016
+---
+I got my first piece of indie makeup today -- the Nubian pallet by Juvia's Place!
+And I really, really love it!
+It's super pigmented and has a lot of beautiful bronze shades which look really good with my warm skintone :D

+10/30/2016
+---
+Today I talked to Katie on our People Team if I could take advantage of the relocation perks DigitalOcean offers.
+She said I could, so I have 2 months of corporate housing in New York available to me!
+Squee!

+10/01/2016
+---
+Today I went over Liza's and hung out for a few hours watching football, eating, and drinking hot cider spiked with spiced rum.
+It was a rainy day and a bunch of their/our friends came over.
+By the end of the night it was 9 of us laughing and talking in a circle around the TV.

+10/02/2016
+---
+Shanah Tova!
+Today I spent Rosh Hashanah with Liza's family.
+We had a bunch of different items which related to the holiday and a really good dinner overall.
+It was nice to get a chance to dress up (used that new makeup pallet) and to see them all, too.

+10/03/2016
+---
+There's this really cute virtual game called paperplanes.world that Alex introduced me to today.
+You can send planes and catch other planes and stamp them with your location and send them out again.
+It really put a smile on my face :)

+10/04/2016
+---
+Today I had a personal training session with Louis.
+It was a lot of fun!
+We went outside for the session I got to bang at a huge tire and we did a glider + kettle bell workout.
+It was a lot of fun.

+10/05/2016
+---
+Hacktoberfest has been really awesome for CSSgram.
+Definitely a lot of new PR activity and two new filters were released today!
+Yay!

+10/06/2016
+---
+I'm really enjoying the project I'm working on right now at work :) doing some fun data manipulation and visualization for Hacktoberfest.

+10/07/2016
+---
+I went to the gym for a solid 1.5 hours today and did mostly cardio.
+Felt really good afterward and went to stretch, surprising myself by how flexible I still was.